7. Multiplicative Functionals#

 and \(X\) cannot be stochastically stable under the \(Pr^*\) measure.

-where we assume that \({\widetilde {\mathbb E}}\left[{\frac {f(X_t)} {{\tilde e}(X_t)}}\right] < \infty\).
-Once we adjust for the impact of \({\tilde \eta}\), the limiting function is proportional to \({\tilde e}\).
+where we assume that \({\tilde f} = f/ \tilde e\) is in \({\mathcal F}({\widetilde L})\).
+Thus once we adjust for the impact of \({\tilde \eta}\), the limiting function is proportional to \({\tilde e}\).
 The function \(f\) determines only a scale factor \({\widetilde {\mathbb E}}\left[{\frac {f(X_t)} {{\tilde e}(X_t)}}\right] \tilde e(x)\).

 We will apply the limiting results in a variety of ways in this and subsequent chapters.
 The multiplicative factorization can help us understand implications of stochastic equilibrium models for valuations of random payout processes.
 In addition, such factorizations can help organize empirical evidence in ways that make contact with such stochastic equilibrium asset pricing models.

 7.6.
-Inferences about permanent shocks#
+Inferences about permanent shocks from asset prices#

-where \({\widehat L}^s\) is an additive martingale.
-As [Hansen, 2012] argues, a weaker result holds.
-If \(L^s\) is not degenerate (i.e., equal to one), then \({\widehat L}^s\) is not degenerate and conversely.
-A prominent multiplicative martingale component implies a prominent role for permanent shocks in the underlying economic dynamics.
-A formal probability model lets us link the two representations via the results we have described in this chapter and Chapter 4.
+Macroeconomists often study dynamic impacts of shocks to systems of variables measured in logarithms.
+For example, [Alvarez and Jermann, 2005] suggest looking at asset prices using a multiplicative representation of a cumulative stochastic discount factor, though without the tools provided by this chapter.
+The additive decomposition derived and analyzed in Chapter 4 is a convenient tool for identifying permanent shocks A prominent multiplicative martingale component implies a prominent role for permanent shocks in the underlying economic dynamics.
+A formal probability model lets us link an additive decomposition as described in this chapter and Chapter 4 to the multiplicative factorization that we study in this chapter.
 Log normal models, at least as approximations, are often used by applied macroeconomists.
 Example 7.7 provides an example with explicit formulas linking the two representations.
 While distinct, the two martingales, in this special case, are closely linked.
-In general, this simplicity vanishes, unfortunately.
+In general, the connection is more subtle.
+In what follows we describe how a multiplicative martingale component to as stochastic discount factor is reflected in asset prices.

-Consider stochastic discount factorization (7.16) again.
-A date zero price of a long-term bond is:
+where \(S_0= L_0^s = 1.\) A date zero price of a long-term bond is:

 Compute the corresponding yield by taking \(1/t\) times minus the logarithm: